kelocena/bg3-xml-label-maker/readme.md

 ## How to use:

 ### Windows:
 Download the latest release.
-Unzip the file and click the exe.
+Unzip the file and click the exe extracted folder.

-PLEASE ONLY SELECT .LSX FILES IN SINGLE FILE SELECTION.
+PLEASE ONLY SELECT *.LSX* FILES IN SINGLE FILE SELECTION.
 I HAVEN'T ADDED PROPER ERROR HANDLING YET.

 ### Any OS:
 You will need to either clone the repo or download the ZIP of the codebase to use it.